 - Opportunities around big data and how companies can harness it to their advantage

-Big Data is under the editorial leadership of Editor-in-Chief Vasant Dhar, PhD, Stern School of Business, New York University and Executive Editor Eugene Kolker, PhD, Seattle Children's, University of Washington, and other leading investigators.
+Big Data is under the editorial leadership of Editor-in-Chief Vasant Dhar, PhD, Stern School of Business, New York University, and other leading investigators.
 View the entire editorial board.

 Audience: Data miners, computer scientists, statisticians, researchers, chief data scientists, database engineers, software engineers, web developers, policy makers, CEOs of data startups, professors of computer science, mathematics, physics, statistics, and computational biology, among others.